Truc4/OotRandoCoop/README.md

 ![Lua Console](https://i.imgur.com/eLC0R0l.png "Lua Console")
 ![title screen](https://i.imgur.com/9pCU2yv.png "title screen")

-Once you and your partners have entered the game and are in Link's house simply pause the game to initiate the syncing system.
-Please note there will be some lag the first time you exit Link's house.
-This is perfectly normal as the syncing system does its initial calculations on the world state.
+**Please note there will be a burst of lag the first time you exit Link's house.
+This is perfectly normal as the syncing system does its initial data collection.**

+#### Technical Details
+This system is in two parts
+1. A lua script that runs inside the BizHawk Lua Console
+2. A node js program that runs in the background.

+The lua script mostly serves to read/write the game memory.
+The node program gets information from the lua script via local TCP socket (port 1337) and does all the heavy lifting.

+When Link changes state (goes from uncontrollable to controllable or vice versa) the lua script takes stock of what you have in your inventory and if something new is detected it sends that information up to node.
+Node will run some bit comparisons to ensure nothing is being regressively overwritten and sends that information to your partner's node instance via TCP POST (default port 8081, configurable).
+Any new data that node receives from your partner is run through the same bit comparisons to ensure nothing is wrong and sends it to the lua script to be written back to the game.
+During this memory writing it also ensures your C buttons are properly updated in the event an item in a slot changed.

+The same thing happens for world and quest state, but please keep in mind any changes made by the sync to the zone you're currently in **won't take effect until you pass through a loading zone.** This is a Zelda64 engine limitation.